mrac/ui-components-css/CSS-API.md

 ### Major version

-MAJOR version should be considered, whenever any of the following `CSS` part has been MODIFIED or REMOVED:
+MAJOR version should be considered, whenever any of the following `CSS` parts has been MODIFIED or REMOVED:
 - **component** CSS class name or its meaning
 - **element** CSS class name or its meaning
 - **state** CSS class name or its meaning